dglemay/ARG_metagenome/README.md

 *dateutil*

 ## ARG pipeline script
+See the master_pipeline/ folder

+"ARG_pipeline_v0.X.sh" is the master script containing the entire AMR pipeline, with preferred software/method/order of sequence processing.

-See the method_dev/ folder, individual steps are labelled with their step number and procedure.
+Individual steps of the pipeline are in method_dev/ folder.
+Individual steps are labelled with their step number and procedure.
 For example, step1_BMTagger.sh is for the 1st step in the AMR pipeline that removes human DNA with BMTagger.

-"ARG_pipeline_v0.X.sh" is the master script containing the entire AMR pipeline, with preferred software/method/order of sequence processing.

-	+ compare_merged_fq_N.sh: count the number of N base in a fastq file
-	+ run_hts_Stat_xxx.sh: use hts software to generate pipeline status
-	+ ARG_detection_limit.txt: Find the detection limit ARG (1 sequence count after MicrobeCensus normalization)

 ## Sequence Quality Control
 See the sequence_QC/ folder